jucnunezgom/computer-vision/2025-04-15_taller1_transformaciones/processing/README.md

 - `rotateY(angle)`: Rotates the coordinate system around the Y-axis.
 The rotation is driven by `frameCount` to create continuous movement.
 - `scale(factor)`: Resizes the coordinate system.
 The cyclical scaling is done by mapping the output of `sin(frameCount * speed)` to a range between 0.5 and 1.5.
 - `box(size)`: Draws a cube with the specified side length.
+- `pushMatrix()`: This function saves the current state of the coordinate system (including position, rotation, and scale).
+Think of it as taking a snapshot.
+- `popMatrix()`: This function restores the coordinate system to the state it was in when the most recent `pushMatrix()` was called.
+It's like going back to that snapshot.

 The transformations are applied sequentially within the `draw()` loop, which runs repeatedly, creating the animation.